-Sustainable gardening network etiquette to make small carbon footprint from growing plants with 3 netiquette tips for cultivation.
+Sustainable gardening network etiquette to make a small carbon footprint from growing plants with 3 netiquette tips for cultivation.

 Sustainable gardening netiquette for home landscaping.
 Millennials who do work outdoors at home or other places.
 Three climate friendly techniques we can use to maintain our yards with pride.
 The tactics reduce the use of fossil fuels, harmful chemicals in the environment, and waste.